 Give back to our Sport through judging - Yes, YOU!

 Below is the next installment of Random Little Tidbits of information (from me) in regards to the AKC Obedience Regulations.
 Knowledge of the Regulations provides you the power for...
-Saving Withdrawals from Your 200 Account ©

 Today's Random Little Tidbit Series -